sendgrid/sendgrid-ruby/USAGE.md

       "enable": true,
       "html": "If you would like to unsubscribe and stop receiving these emails <% clickhere %>.", "substitution_tag": "<%click here%>",
-      "text": "If you would like to unsubscribe and stop receiveing these emails <% click here %>."
+      "text": "If you would like to unsubscribe and stop receiving these emails <% click here %>."
     }
   }
 }')